Fabric Printing Two Day Introduction

 Throughout the course there will be an emphasis on experimentation so that you can develop your techniques and learn a multitude of skills to continue your printmaking at home.

 You will leave with… fabric printed with samples of your designs and your relief stamps that can be used in future projects at home.
-At the end of the course you will be emailed an in-depth course manual with details of each techniques covered and a list of supplies and equipment.

 Who is this workshop for?